Luxury Adventure Travel 2026: 10 Top Experiences

 10. Croatia coast by sailboat (Dalmatia)

-Croatia is often labeled as overcrowded—and yes, Dubrovnik in August is terrible.
+Croatia is often labeled as overcrowded — and yes, Dubrovnik in August is terrible.
 But: Rent a sailboat (or catamaran with skipper, from €200/day per person for 6 people) and experience Dalmatia from the water.
-Discover hidden coves on Vis and Hvar that no tourist can reach on foot.
-Anchor in front of restaurants accessible only by boat.
+Hidden coves on Vis and Hvar that no tourist can reach on foot.
+Anchoring in front of restaurants accessible only by boat.

 I've travelled through Croatia twice – once overland in my VW R, and once by sailboat.
 The difference is like night and day.
 From the water, Croatia is still paradise.